-It has been one year since Ayo Odebisi went on a another kind of going abroad trip.
-When I heard and looked at his photo, I saw more the love and friendship we had and spontaneously I tried to reach out to him, I named him “Jimmy”.
+It has been one year since Ayo Odebisi went on another kind of going abroad trip.
+When I heard and looked at his photo, I saw more the love and friendship we had, and spontaneously I tried to reach out to him, I named him “Jimmy”.
 All the people I love I give pet names, Paramole’s has been the only posthumous instance.
 In the eulogy “I Will not Mourn for Ayo Odebisi (Paramole)” I wrote what many have said encapsulated his life and what he represented on one page.
 I will not repeat such here.
 What I valued most about Odebisi was his perspicacious construction of eudaimonia in the image of the 4-7 Creed, the Creed of the Pyrates.
-His approach to creating the better society could never have been more sincere or practical but it somehow remains on the lofty side to many, apparently.
+His approach to creating a better society could never have been more sincere or practical, but it somehow remains to many lofty.

 Ayo Odebisi a.k.a.
-Paramole was one of the three persons [cum mentors] who never ever stopped loving me as the human being I am, despite my apparent unusual and often disconcerting approach to life, perhaps because he was a far more unusual fellow with an even more disconcerting approach to life.
-Death has changed this dynamic, taking me totally unawares.
+Paramole (1956-2017) was one of the three persons [cum mentors] who never stopped loving me as the human being I am.
+He loved me despite my apparent unusual and often disconcerting approach to life, perhaps because he was a far more unusual fellow with an even more disconcerting approach to life.
+Death has changed this dynamic, taking me unawares.